 More and more, patients are turning to their family doctor for help with depression and other mental health issues.
 Depression is listed as a diagnosis for 1 in 10 office visits, and primary care doctors prescribe more than half of all antidepressants.
 Accordingly, the University of Michigan Health System is expanding an innovative depression support

 Category Archives: In the News

-Researchers at the University of Michigan Health System have uncovered a new link between genetic variations associated with alcoholism, impulsive behavior and a region of the brain involved in craving and anxiety.
-The results, published online April 12 in Molecular Psychiatry, suggest that variations in the GABRA2 gene contribute to the risk of alcoholism by influencing impulsive behaviors, at
+Molecular and Behavioral Neuroscience Institute researchers have uncovered a new link between genetic variations associated with alcoholism, impulsive behavior and a region of the brain involved in craving and anxiety.
+The results, published online in Molecular Psychiatry, suggest that variations in the GABRA2 gene contribute to the risk of alcoholism by influencing impulsive behaviors, at

 Melvin J. Guyer, Ph.D, J.D., professor of psychology in the Department of Psychiatry, commented on a July 12 federal appeals court ruling that Tuscon shooting suspect Jared Lee Loughner can refuse anti-psychotic medication that prison officials had forced him to take.
 “State and federal courts have faced these questions in a line of precedent-setting cases,

 John Greden, M.D., executive director of the U-M Depression Center, briefed the U-M Board of Regents on July 21 on the center’s progress so far, describing its research and outreach efforts, including its leadership in developing a national network of depression centers that he said is strengthening the fight against the illness.
 He also indicated